 (11) Elevators, escalators, and moving walks.
-Elevators shall comply with the provisions of NFPA 101 and American National Standards Institute (ANSI) Safety Code for Elevators, Dumbwaiters, Escalators, and Moving Walks (ANSI A17.1).
+Elevators must comply with the provisions of NFPA 101 and American National Standards Institute (ANSI) Safety Code for Elevators and Escalators (American Society of Mechanical Engineers (ASME)) A17.1.
 Elevators are required for buildings having resident facilities (such as bedrooms, dining, or recreation areas) or services (such as diagnostic or therapy) located on other than the main entrance floor.
-Passenger elevators, escalators, and walks shall be inspected by a qualified agent at least every six months.
-Freight elevators and dumbwaiters shall be inspected every 12 months.
+Passenger elevators, escalators, and walks must be inspected by a qualified agent at least every six months.
+Freight elevators and dumbwaiters must be inspected every 12 months.

 §551.66.
 Portable Fire Extinguishers.

 (a) General.
-Portable fire extinguishers must be provided and maintained to comply with the provisions of the National Fire Protection Association (NFPA) 10 Standard for Portable Fire Extinguishers.
-This includes such items as type of extinguishers (A, B, or C), location and spacing, mounting heights, monthly inspections by staff, yearly inspections by a licensed agent (with any necessary servicing), and hydrostatic testing as recommended by manufacturer.
+Portable fire extinguishers must be provided and maintained to comply with the provisions of NFPA 10 .
+This includes such items as type of extinguishers (A, B, or C), location and spacing, mounting heights, monthly inspections by staff, yearly inspections by a licensed agent (with any necessary servicing), and hydrostatic testing as recommended by the manufacturer.

 (b) Types of extinguishers.

 (1) Extinguishers in resident corridors must be spaced so that travel distance is not more than 75 feet.
-The minimum size of extinguishers must be either 2 1/2 gallon (pressurized water) for water type or 2-A: 10-B: C ( five pound dry chemical) for ABC type.
+The minimum size of extinguishers must be either 2 1/2 gallon (pressurized water) for water type or 2-A: 10-B: C (five-pound dry chemical) for ABC type.

-(2) Extinguishers must be installed on supplied hangers or brackets or be mounted in cabinets approved by the Texas Department of Human Services (DHS).
+(2) Extinguishers must be installed on supplied hangers or brackets or be mounted in cabinets approved by HHSC .

 (3) Extinguishers must be surface wall-mounted or recessed in cabinets where they are not subject to physical damage or dislodgement.